The realization space of an unstable coalgebra: Natural homotopy groups

 is an isomorphism for $0\le s< n$ and an epimorphism for $s=n$ for all $G \in \mc{G}$. \end{enumerate} \end{lemma} \begin{proof} Consider the cofiber sequence

 This gives rise to a homotopy fiber sequence (cf. Proposition \ref{G-cofiber-to-LES})

 By Proposition \ref{G-cofiber-to-LES}, (i) is equivalent to \begin{itemize} \item[(ii)'] The map $f$ is $0$-connected and $\pi_s \Hom_{\mc{M}}((C^\bu,\ast), (G, \ast)) = 0$ for all $0 \le s < n$ and $G \in \mc{G}$. \end{itemize} which is clearly equivalent to (ii), by another application of Proposition \ref{G-cofiber-to-LES} to the map $\ast \to C^\bu$.
 Thus (i) and (ii) are equivalent.
-The equivalence between (ii) and (iii) follows from comparing the spiral exact sequences of $C^\bu$ and $\ast$ and applying the five-lemma.
+The equivalence between (ii) and (iii) follows inductively from comparing the spiral exact sequences of $C^\bu$ and $\ast$ and applying the Five lemma.
 There is a homotopy fiber sequence (cf. Proposition \ref{G-cofiber-to-LES-2})

-By Proposition \ref{G-cofiber-to-LES-2}, (iv) is equivalent to \begin{itemize} \item[(iii)'] The map $f$ is $0$-connected and $\pi_s[(C^\bu,\ast), (G, \ast)] = 0$ for all $0 \le s < n$ and $G \in \mc{G}$. \end{itemize} which is clearly equivalent to (iii), by another application of Proposition \ref{G-cofiber-to-LES-2} to the map $\ast \to C^\bu$. \end{proof}
+By Proposition \ref{G-cofiber-to-LES-2}, (iv) is equivalent to \begin{itemize} \item[(iii)'] The map $f$ is $0$-connected and $\pi_s[(C^\bu,\ast), (G, \ast)] = 0$ for all $0 \le s < n$ and $G \in \mc{G}$, \end{itemize} which is clearly equivalent to (iii), by another application of Proposition \ref{G-cofiber-to-LES-2} to the map $\ast \to C^\bu$. \end{proof}

-\begin{proposition} Let $\mc{M}$ be a proper model category and \mc{G} a class of injective models.
-Then every cosimplicially $n$-connected map $f$ can be written functorially as a composition $qj$ where $j$ is a Reedy cofibration and a $\mc{G}$-equivalence and $q$ is a quasi-$\mc{G}$-cofree map on objects $(G_s)_{s \geq 0}$ such that $G_s = \ast$ for $s \leq n$. \end{proposition}
+\begin{proposition} Let $\mc{M}$ be a proper model category and \mc{G} a class of injective models satisfying \emph{Assumption~\ref{strict-unit}}.
+Then each cosimplicially $n$-connected map between Reedy cofibrant objects can be written functorially as a composition $qj$, where $j$ is a $\mc{G}$-equivalence and $q$ is a quasi-$\mc{G}$-cofree map on objects $(G_s)_{s \geq 0}$ such that $G_s = \ast$ for $s \leq n$. \end{proposition}